franklinqin0/blog/docs/views/why_stopped_vt.md

 ### Light over Rural Education in China

 I don't see much right now.
 As stated in [My VT experience](vt.md#老师只是兼职教书), teachers do **NOT** earn what they deserve, so not many good teachers would come to insular places like TL primary school.
-Thanks to Steve Jobs, almost every kid I know in 4th grade and above has a smartphone and uses it mostly for games and streaming short videos.
+Thanks to Steve Jobs, almost every kid I know in 4th grade and above has a smartphone and uses it mostly for games and streaming short entertaining videos.

 This is a bad habit I had cultivated as a primary school teacher: repeating myself over and over in case students forgot, and they most likely do.
-For the last time, let me just the lousy excuse and hereby quote my aforementioned manifesto:
+Let me just the lousy excuse and hereby quote my aforementioned manifesto:

 > the smart kids will find their **own way to live their lives**.

 If education is the light and students are a forrest, then initially light is uniformly distributed everywhere in the forrest.
 The ones who know their way would have few branches and focus on growing only in one direction: up, to compete for more light and grow faster, thus the positive feedback cycle.

 I will quote what's later dubbed as [*Matthew effect*](https://en.wikipedia.org/wiki/Matthew_effect) from the Bible to officially end the VT series:

 > For to every one who has will more be given, and he will have abundance; but from him who has not, even what he has will be taken away.
 >
 > <p align="right">——Matthew 25:29, RSV</p>